projectgus/flatdrier/README.md

 # Components

-* *mcu/* directory contains a C program that runs on the Arduino board:
+* *mcu/* directory contains a C program that runs on the Arduino
-    + It monitors the onboard DHT-11 sensor, and up to 3 remote "noname brand" weather station senders (433Mhz band.)
-    + It controls the remote power point (Powertran A0342 brand) to turn the dehumidifer on and off.
-    + It is deliberately dumb, controlled via one-character serial commands ('r' to read all data, 'o'/'f' to turn power on/off.)
+    board: + It monitors the onboard DHT-11 sensor, and up to 3 remote "noname brand" weather station senders (433Mhz band.)  + It controls the remote power point (Powertran A0342 brand) to turn the dehumidifer on and off.  + It is deliberately dumb, controlled via one-character serial commands ('r' to read all data, 'o'/'f' to turn power on/off.)

 * *flatshield/* is a quick & simple "Arduino shield" breakout board design (made in Kicad) for the 433Mhz sender & receiver modules, and a DHT-11 temp & humidity sensor.

 * *poll_flatdrier.py* is a Python script that talks to the Arduino and logs the temperature data to CSV text files.
-It also makes the decision about when to turn the dehumidifer on or off at a given time, based on the current temperatures & dew points.
+It also makes the decision about when to turn the dehumidifer on or off at a given time, based on the current temperatures, dew points & how much the dehumidifier has been on in the previous 24 hours.

 * *www/* contains a Web interface that allows browsing of temperature & humidity data.
 The web interface runs client-only so I can host it on my OpenWRT router without needing to set up any server-side stuff.

 # Dependencies

 The Kicad .brd files use nicholasclewis' very handy Arduino Shield Modules for Kicad http://www.thingiverse.com/thing:9630

 The web interface uses a number of very useful third party free software libraries, all included in the source tree under www/lib/:

 * [Bootstrap](http://twitter.github.com/bootstrap/) by Twitter
 * [Twitter Bootstrap Date Range Picker](http://www.dangrossman.info/2012/08/20/a-date-range-picker-for-twitter-bootstrap/) by Dan Grossman
 * [Flot](http://www.flotcharts.org/) by IOLA and Ole Laursen